Female husband

-A female husband is a person born as a woman, living as a man, who marries a woman.
-The term was known historically from the 17th Century and was popularised by Henry Fielding who titled his 1746 fictionalised account of the trial of Mary Hamilton The Female Husband.
+A female husband is a natal female, living as a man, who marries a woman.
+The term was used from the seventeenth century, and was popularised in 1746 by Henry Fielding's fictionalised account of the trial of Mary Hamilton, titled The Female Husband.

-Prosecutions involving women living as men and marrying other women were reported in the seventeenth century and eighteenth centuries.
-In many of these historic instances, the female husband was presented as having deceived the bride and was accused of defrauding her.
+Prosecutions involving natal females living as men and marrying women were reported in the seventeenth century and eighteenth centuries.
+In many of these historic instances, the 'female husband' was presented as having deceived the bride and was accused of defrauding her.
+Female husbands could have been lesbian women or transgender men, but these terms were not used at that time.

 Notable cases of female husbands

 James Howard - 1680

 On 12 September 1680, in London, James Howard married Arabella Hunt.
 Hunt later filed for divorce stating that Howard was of double gender or hermaphrodite, and still married to a man as a woman.
 After being examined by midwives, Howard was declared a woman "in all her parts".
 Howard's social status (as gentry) and willingness to abide with the court's order protected them from penalty.